-A Data Processing Agreement (DPA) is a contract that must be in place when using certain service providers under the EU or UK General Data Protection Regulation (GDPR).
+A Data Processing Agreement is a contract that must be in place when using certain service providers under the EU or UK General Data Protection Regulation (GDPR).

 A DPA must meet certain legal requirements, and is mandatory whenever a “controller” engages a “processor”.
 Failing to implement a DPA when required can cause serious legal issues for both parties.